Spanish landscape architect Lur's test bed garden

 Foliage and flower combine to striking effect in this intimate, pink-themed garden centred around a large, black, concrete water feature – another example of the egg motif.
 In the foreground the purple leaves of Ricinus communis sit alongside the pink flowers of Hibiscus moscheutos ‘Luna Red’ and Impatiens hawkeri.
 Facing these the brown seedheads of Astilbe chinensis var. taquetii would have been searingly magenta flowers a month ago.

-In the Humedales, or wetlands area, exotic-looking waterside plants dominate: the enormous heart-shaped leaves of Alocasia macrorrhiza and the fluffy heads of Cyperus papyrus dominate.
+In the Humedales, or wetlands area, exotic-looking waterside plants dominate: the enormous heart-shaped leaves of Alocasia macrorrhiza contrast with the fluffy heads of Cyperus papyrus.
 Behind is Rhus typhina ‘Dissecta’, a small tree easily kept within limits through hard pruning or coppicing, and behind that the rather outlandish forms of Taxodium distichum ‘Cascade Falls’, a weeping form of the deciduous conifer.

 There is a powerful energy and highly inventive creativity.
 All enclosed in the embrace of a valley, the sides clothed in a mixture of oak woodland and pasture